Center for the Study of Group Processes

 Participate in Research

-If you'd like to participate in research and schedule a paid session, at the Center for the Study of Group Processes located in Seashore Hall.
+If you'd like to participate in research and schedule a paid session, at the Center for the Study of Group Processes located on the 3rd floor of the Becker Communication Studies Building.

 About the Center